Effective bounds on characterising slopes for all knots: Preliminaries

+The following result quantifies Thurston's Dehn filling theorem and guarantees that if a slope $\sigma \subset \partial M$ is sufficiently long, then the hyperbolic metric on $M$ deforms to a complete hyperbolic metric on the surgered manifold $M(\sigma)$, in which the core $v$ of the surgery solid torus becomes a simple geodesic.

+\begin{theorem} Let $M$ be a hyperbolic 3-manifold with torus boundary components and let $\sigma$ be a slope along a boundary component.
+If $\hat{l}(\sigma)>10.1$, then $M(\sigma)$ is hyperbolic and the core $v$ of the surgery solid torus is a simple geodesic in $M(\sigma)$. \end{theorem}

+\begin{proof} The statement follows from the proof of \cite[Theorem~7.28]{fps}.
+Notice that the tools (\cite[Theorem~5.17]{fps}) used in this proof when filling all the cusps of a hyperbolic $3$-manifold still apply in our setting, irrespective of the fact that only a single cusp is being filled. \end{proof}

-When we perform Dehn filling along $\sigma \subset \partial M$, the hyperbolic metric on $M$ forces the core $v$ of the surgery solid torus to become a new geodesic in the surgered manifold $M(\sigma)$ \cite{hk}.
-Moreover, the meridian of $v$ is precisely the slope $\sigma$.
-Therefore we can apply this result to relate the normalised length $\hat{l}(\sigma)$ of the filling slope $\sigma$ and the hyperbolic length $l(v)$ of the core curve $v$ of the filling.
+The meridian of $v$ is precisely the slope $\sigma$.
+Therefore we can apply Theorem \ref{theorem:fps} to relate the normalised length $\hat{l}(\sigma)$ of the filling slope $\sigma$ and the hyperbolic length $l(v)$ of the core curve $v$ of the filling.